 About Ed Stevens:

-Ed and his wife Beth have two daughters (Rachel and Leah), one son (James), and five grandchildren.
+Ed and his wife Beth have two daughters (Rachel and Leah) and one son (deceased), plus five grandchildren.
 Long time full preterist (since 1975).
 Ed is President of International Preterist Association (IPA).
 Seminary graduate of Sunset International Bible Institute.
-Bachelor of Arts degree in religious studies from Adelphi University.
-Currently working on his Masters degree (M.B.S.) from Sunset International Bible Institute.
+Bachelor of Arts degree in religious studies from Adelphi University (1978).
+Earned Masters degree in Biblical Studies (M.B.S.) from Sunset International Bible Institute (2019).

 Preached nine years in Church of Christ congregations in TX, NY, OH and PA.
 Director and instructor for two years at North East Ohio Bible Institute (Christian leadership school).
 Pastor of the Reformed Christian Fellowship church in Groveland NY for two years.
 Spoke at preterist seminars in TX, PA, TN, FL, NJ, NY, NE, CA, NM, OH, MI, NC, IL, CT, and KS.
 Co-hosted a preterist radio talk show.
 Interviewed on other Christian radio programs numerous times.
 Defended preterism in two public oral debates.
 Three scholarly paper presentations at the regional and national meetings of the Evangelical Theological Society.

-Author of six books: What Happened In AD 70? (introduction to the preterist view), Who Do You Say I Am? (defense of the Deity of Christ against Unitarians), Stevens Response To Gentry (written debate on preterist eschatology), Questions About The Afterlife (response to Gary DeMar’s five questions about the Resurrection), Expectations Demand a First Century Rapture, and First Century Events in Chronological Order, plus numerous articles for publication.
+Author of six books: What Happened In AD 70? (introduction to the preterist view), Who Do You Say I Am? (defense of the Deity of Christ against Unitarians), Stevens Response To Gentry (written debate on preterist eschatology), Questions About The Afterlife (response to Gary DeMar’s five questions about the Resurrection), Expectations Demand a First Century Rapture, and Final Decade Before the End, plus numerous articles for publication.
 Defended preterism in two written debates.
 Reprinted three times J. Stuart Russell’s classic defense of the preterist view, The Parousia.
 Publisher of other books on biblical eschatology written by Michael Alan Nichols, Ken Davies, Dan Harden, Ian Harding, Tim James, Arthur Melanson, Jessie Mills, Al Pigeon, and others.

 Current Activities: Writes a regular column (“Creation to Consummation”) for the quarterly preterist magazine, Fulfilled.
-Writing his thesis for a Masters degree through Sunset International Bible Institute.
-Working on a written response to Mathison’s multi-authored critique book, plus revised editions of some of his previous books.
-Teaches first century history and biblical theology on a weekly podcast (Then and Now) on the Internet, which is accessible right here on this website.
+Engaged with Don K. Preston in a major written debate on the topic of the First Century Rapture.
+Working on electronic editions of his previous books.
+Teaches first century history and biblical theology on his podcast (Then and Now) on the Internet, which is accessible right here on this website.